egtork/Rands.js/readme.md

 ## Random distributions

-The library provides the following functions to generate a variety of random variables.
+The library provides methods to generate values from the following distributions.

-In each case, the last argument `length`  is optional.
+In each case, the final argument `length`  is optional.
 When included, the function returns an array of random variables of length `length`.
-When omitted, the function returns a single non-array value.
+When omitted, the function returns a single numeric value.

 #### Bernoulli